Sleek Tropical Hideaway

 Thai cuisine, or seafood prepared with French.
 With a cooling exotic drink, relax at the bar or by the large free-form pool.
 The pool area is a standout, spacious with stunning views over the water and private beach.

-Krabi's, if not one the country's finest resorts situated at the heart of the stunning Phranang Peninsula on the edge of Krabi Marine National Park.
+Krabi's and even all of Thailand's most dramatic resorts settings is situated at the heart of the stunning Phranang Peninsula on the edge of Krabi Marine National Park.
 Rayavadee is nestled discreetly amidst tropical gardens and coconut groves against a backdrop of sheer cliffs, lush jungle foliage and the clear waters of the Andaman Sea.

 The secluded 28-acre resort is an oasis of lush gardens, meandering paths, ponds and just over one hundred stylish lodgings in idyllic setting are a perfect couple's or honeymoon escape, although families can be accommodated.
 Circular two-story pavilions feature spacious living rooms with full bars, entertainment centers, large bedrooms and baths with soaking tubs and walk-in showers.
 Family pavilions have two bedrooms; spa pavilions include outdoor Jacuzzis; hydro-pool pavilions have private pools.

 Four beach side villas each have a large pool, a master suite and one or two guest bedrooms.
 Krua Phranang, one of four restaurants, serves traditional Thai dishes.
 A luxurious spa provides a complete range of treatments.

 Our take: One of the most striking settings of any resort in the world, more remote and remove from more developed Samui and Phuket.
 In addition to the resort's setting, The Grotto Restaurant on Phra Nang Beach offers an equally incredibly picturesque location with fine food.